-Title: SO2350 Power, State and Social Movements (10 ECTS) Module Content/Outline: Political sociology is concerned with the social bases of politics and the relationship between states and societies.
-Through examining the nature of power, states, the policy process and social movements, this module provides sociological insights into the world of politics, policy and social change.
-The first part of the module introduces students to the major ideas and debates within the field of political sociology and provides them with some of the tools needed to analyse power, politics and the state.
-In particular, it examines interactions between economic interests, political institutions, and ideological norms.
-The module has equally strong theoretical and empirical components and aims to expand students' knowledge of society and politics in a number of countries.
-Topics include power, the nature of the state and democracy, political culture and participation, the organization and representation of interests and gender in politics.
-The second half of the module focuses on social movements, examining them on the macro, meso and micro levels.
-We look at the broader context of social movements and whether they are best characterized as challenges to the status quo or a means of institutionalizing and channeling any such challenges.
+Title: SO2350 Power, State and Social Movements (10 ECTS) Module Content/Outline: The first half of this module focuses on social movements, seeking to understand what social movements are, how they work and what effects they have.
+The course looks at a variety of social movements in Ireland and beyond and explores them using theory and practical reflection on the movements.
+We ask what distinguishes social movements from mere protest groups.
 We study how social movements work and what they achieve.
 We also look at why people get involved and stay involved in movements dedicated to social change.
-There is a strong practical element to the module, with visiting speakers from social movements in Ireland discussing their own movement activities.
-Lecturer(s): Dr Camilla Devitt and Dr David Landy Learning Objectives: On successful completion of this module, you will be able to: Relate a theoretical understanding of power and the state to policy making and challenges in Ireland; Discuss sociological explanations of political processes Relate this theoretical understanding to empirical data and analyses of more than two advanced democracies; Compare and contrast competing approaches in the field; Discuss key theoretical questions relating to social movements and a 'politics from below': framing, recruitment, mobilisation, institutionalisation, and identity in movements; Apply this theoretical understanding to the practices of social movements in Ireland and elsewhere.
-Lectures & Tutorials/ Contact hours: Two lectures and one tutorial per week

-Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 80 hrs; Self-study: 126 hrs.
+There is a strong practical element to the course, with visiting speakers from social movements in Ireland discussing their own movement activities.
+The second part of the module will introduce you to anthropological understandings of power and the state.
+It will approach this task by questioning the idea that the modern state (liberal, democratic, national, capitalist) that emerged in Europe since the 16th Century is the telos (end-point) of all humanity.
+This questioning is prompted by the manner in which the modern state and its institutions have been foisted on the rest of the world as a result of colonization, decolonization and today in the name of 'conflict resolution' and 'good governance' (also known as the liberal peace project).
+From an anthropological perspective, the modern state is not the telos of humanity, merely what James C. Scott (2012) describes as a currently hegemonic module that has crushed a host of vernacular political forms: stateless bands, tribes, free cities, loose confederations of towns, maroon communities, empires.
+Lecturer(s): Dr David Landy and Dr Andrew Finlay Learning Objectives: On successful completion of this module, you will be able to: Discuss key theoretical questions relating to social movements and a 'politics from below': framing, recruitment, mobilisation, institutionalisation, and identity in movements; Apply this theoretical understanding to the practices of social movements in Ireland and elsewhere; assess both conventional understandings of power and the state and their critique understand something of the relationship between the rise of the modern state and the emergence of the social sciences; reflect on the contingency of your own location; discuss the relationship between the state, power, violence and racism; assess some of the difficulties involved in resistance.
+Lectures & Tutorials/ Contact hours: Two lectures and one tutorial per week Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 80 hrs; Self-study: 126 hrs.
 Total: 250 hours.
-Recommended Texts/ Key Reading: Janoski, T et al, eds.
-2005.
-The Handbook of Political Sociology: States, Civil Societies, and Globalization.
-Cambridge: Cambridge University Press.
-Lukes, S. 2004.
-Power: A Radical View, 2nd ed.
-New York: Palgrave Macmillan.
+Recommended Texts/ Key Reading: Gledhill, J. (2000) Power and its disguises anthropological perspectives on politics, Pluto.
+Inda J. X. (ed) (2005) Anthropologies of modernity: Foucault, governmentality and life politics, Blackwell.
+Goldberg, T. (2002) The Racial State, Blackwell.
 Alinsky, S. (1971) Rules for Radicals New York: Vintage Books.
 Crossley, N. (2002) Making Sense of Social Movements.
 Buckingham: Open University Press.
-Tarrow, S. (2011) Power in Movement: Social Movements and Contentious Politics Cambridge: Cambridge University Press.
-Assessment Part I: Reflective Paper (10%) and Essay (40%) Part II: Coursework (10%) and Examination (40%) Attendance at tutorials is compulsory.
+Snow, D. Soule, S. and Kriesi, H. (eds) (2007) The Blackwell Companion to Social Movements.
+Oxford: Blackwell.
+Connolly, L. and Hourigan, N. (eds) (2007) Social Movements and Ireland.
+Manchester: Manchester University Press.
+Assessment Part I: Coursework (50%) Part II: Examination (50%) Attendance at tutorials is compulsory.
 Failure to attend at least half of the tutorials will automatically result in a 10% (one full grade) deduction from the overall module grade.
-Dates for submission TBA Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour end-of-year examination
+Dates for submission ТВА Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade Examination 1 x 3-hour end-of-year examination